dot-layer/blog/content/blog/2018-09-01-grammar-of-graphics.md

 #### Aesthetics

 We can see our data layer as a bank of words we could use to build our sentence.
 Once we have of available words, obviously, we need to pick up few of them and organize them in order to build a sentence.
 Aesthetics is somewhat similar to the action of "pick and organize"" as it defines the scales onto which the data selected is mapped.
-For example, we could decide to select horsepower and miles per gallon variables from our dataset and plot them onto y and axis respectively (figure \@ref(fig:aes1)).
+For example, we could decide to select horsepower and miles per gallon variables from our dataset and plot them onto x and y axis respectively ([see figure below](#fig:aes)).

 ```r